This post was first published in August 2017

-I wasn’t sure about the ethics of visiting Kibera, and if I’m honest, I’m not entirely sure today.
-My reasons for going were primarily for my own education: to see what life is really like in a slum, fully understand the conditions people have to live in simply because they were born less fortunate than me.
+I wasn’t sure about the ethics of taking a Kibera slum tour, and if I’m honest, I’m not entirely sure today.
+My reasons for going were primarily for my own education: to see what life in an African slum is really like, and to fully understand the conditions people have to live in simply because they were born less fortunate than me.
 My intention was to raise my own awareness, and to help the community in some small way.
 But the last thing I wanted was to be a voyeur, to parade around town in a tour group flashing my riches and making people feel uncomfortable at best, embarrassed at worst.
 Fortunately my visit was as low-key as possible; I was in Kenya as a solo traveller and had booked a 2-day private tour (with Dawn in Africa Safaris), and they were able to arrange for me to visit Kibera with a representative of a local charity, and – most importantly to me – on my own.
 And what an experience it was.

 I was met on the outskirts of the slum by David, who runs a community project helping local children express their creativity through a range of means – arts and crafts, modern and traditional dance, videography and many others.
 What can at first seem superficial is in fact very valuable for these kids; aside from providing them with a safe place that keeps them occupied and out of trouble, it provides mentorship from the adults involved.
 And the skills they learn lead to employment, primarily in the tourist industry which is a big part of the local economy, as well as the opportunity to get out of Kibera and travel around Kenya – and even overseas – giving performances.
 David and I sat in his office on the top floor of a ramshackle wooden building as he filled me in, and my eyes were opened wide by his passion and commitment.

 We visited a community centre who have set up a project to generate electricity using refuse from the local public toilets.
-In-home plumbing is very rare in Kibera, so these community toilets are common, and the method of generating electricity from this inexhaustible source was ingenious.
+Living conditions in Kibera are such that in-home plumbing is very rarely available, so these community toilets are common, and the method of generating electricity from this inexhaustible source was ingenious.
 We also went to Kibera Town Centre, a building with offices, public showers and a small coffee shop where local people could buy their espressos and lattes and have some dignity, knowing that they were having the same experiences as their richer cousins in the city centre.
 In a side room was a bank of computers; these are free to use, and enable Kibera’s residents to have email and Facebook accounts, and all the other things needed in the modern world to communicate and look for employment.
 It was a fabulous place.

 Everywhere I visited, I was handing out donations.
 It felt awkward and patronising, but would have felt so much worse if I hadn’t.
 My general donation was £5-£10 sterling, and to this day I don’t know if that was insultingly extravagant or insultingly little.
 All I could do was follow my own instincts and hope for the best.